 Concept: Cucina Povera

 Just as the Capella star has captivated the attention of many, our rooftop bar attracts guests from across the world to see Panama from new heights.
-From the unrivalled vantage point, mixology program, and buzzing atmosphere, guests connect with the city revealed by a new light, shifting their perception of the environment and provoking a newfound appreciation for Panama’s unveiled beauty.
+From the unrivaled vantage point, mixology program, and buzzing atmosphere, guests connect with the city revealed by a new light, shifting their perception of the environment and provoking a newfound appreciation for Panama’s unveiled beauty.

 Hours